 Many of the benefits would benefit the community and businesses in the area.
 These benefits would not be delivered if the demolition is refused.
-Any approval should be linked to the benefits delivered by the 2017 consent and should only be granted until April 2021 when that consent expires.
-A contract for that development would have to be approved by the City Council before any demolition could take place.
+Any approval should be linked to the benefits delivered by the 2017 consent.
+A contract for that development would have to be approved by the City Council before any demolition commences.